CAME Webinar Series

 This series, consisting of several presentations per year, will reflect a sustained commitment to the important values of equity, inclusion, anti-racism and anti-oppression in Health Professions Education.
 With panels and speakers, the (un)Learning Series will bring these important topics into a central focus to cultivate national discussion to promote our collective learning and action.

-Delivery 2: 12:00pm-1:00pm PST (3:00pm-4:00pm EST)
+Presentation 2: 12:00pm-1:00pm Pacific, (3:00pm-4:00pm Eastern)

 Biography: